 Too Much Detail

 The complete opposite to The White Box is when you describe everything in so much detail that it’s overwhelming.
 When you start your scene by describing exactly how the room looks, your characters certainly won’t be in a white box, but your audience will be bored.
-It’s just too much to process and keep in your head, as well as distracting from the point of the scene in the first place.
+It’s too much to process and keep in your head.
+It can also distract from the point of the scene in the first place.

 You need your audience to be able to focus on the characters, what they’re saying and doing, and what they want.
 That’s your story, that’s what they’re showing up to experience.
 Don’t push your audience out of your story in order to describe the exact shade of the carpet.

 To avoid The White Box and overwhelming with detail, you need to use the technique of “show don’t tell.”
-By showing not telling, your audience will feel part of the scene and like the setting is real.
+By showing not telling, your audience will feel part of the scene.
+The setting of your story will feel real.

 To show not tell, only focus on the details of the room that directly impact your POV character.
 When your character moves through the room, what do they notice and why?
 If they wouldn’t notice it, or it wouldn’t matter to them there’s no need to describe it to your audience because it probably wouldn’t interest them either.